tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 "What you gonna do with your cut, Jay?"
 Xavier asked, settling down on his sleeping bag and pulling off his work boots.
 His feet were pale and wrinkled with sweat.

 I was chugging my dozenth bottle of water of the day, trying to replace what felt like half my body weight in lost fluids.
 "Dude, I'm gonna get an apartment with an air conditioner the size of a Buick and never leave.
 Maybe get a little refrigerator just for beer.
-Live like a king in climate-controlled comfort."
+Live like a king in climate-controlled comfort.
+Get my life back on track."

 "Ten grand goes fast," Red said quietly.
 He'd been even more withdrawn since we'd uncovered the sarcophagus, sitting apart from the group and staring at that tarp-covered shape like it might sprout legs and walk away.
-"Hope it's worth pissing off the feds."
+"Hope it's worth the risk of pissing off the feds."

 "Come on, hermano," Pedro said, getting the fire going properly.
 The flames cast dancing shadows across the black volcanic rock.
 "This is easy money."